Ukraine deputy defence minister meets soldiers and sailors training in UK

 “The Royal Navy and the British Army are working long hours and drawing on all their operational experience to make sure their new Ukrainian friends are sent into combat with the best chance of victory.”

-The ministers also watched Ukrainian infantry training on Salisbury Plain in England.
+The ministers also watched Ukrainian infantry training on Salisbury Plain in Wiltshire.

-Ukraine’s Deputy Defence Minister Volodymyr Havrylov (left) and UK Minister for the Armed Forces, James Heappey MP being shown the bridge of the ship (MoD/PA)

 Ukrainian soldiers are being trained in essential battle-winning skills in a major new UK-led military programme.